andypiper/my-glitch-in-bio/NOTES.md

 - I'd quite like some stats of some kind to gauge vists / what content gets attention
 - check WCAG stuff for a11y
 - Gravatar improvement: if the user adds an email address to settings, generate the Gravatar URL (it is the MD5 hash of an email address)
+- a corner "(i)" icon with a popover to explain what this is / how it was made

 ### docs

 - update the `README.md` file so it reflects this remix project, not only the general Glitch in Bio template
-- I don't really need that `CHANGELOG.md` file since it is from pre-remix
+- ~~I don't really need that `CHANGELOG.md` file since it is from pre-remix~~
+  - deleted it
 - the `LICENSE` looks like it is specific to vite-plugin-react... (hmm, wonder how best to handle licenses in the context of remixes etc)
-- Glitch "Add CoC" button in editor does not add a useful (to my project) CoC, but I would like to apply something relevant

 (thought, as I continue to poke... this is addictive... need to think about curating a list like this to keep it fresh, relevant, and useful)